K-theoretic Hall algebras, quantum groups and super quantum groups

 This is the Hall-Littlewood polynomial $P_\lambda(x\,;\,q^{-2})$ up to the product by a power of $q$.
 We deduce that $\psi(\bfU^+)=\rho(\NKHA(\Pi_Q))$, proving (a).
 The identity in Part (b) follows immediately from the definition of the multiplication in $\NKHA(\Pi_Q)$.
 Taking the image by the map $\rho$, it corresponds to the fact that $P_{(n^r)}(x\,;\,q^{-2})=(x_1\dots x_r)^n.$ \end{proof}

 \emph{Step $3$ :} Let $Q$ be any quiver of finite or affine type but not of type $A_1^{(1)}$.
-We'll prove that the $R$-algebra homomorphism $\phi:\bfU^+\to\NKHA(\Pi_Q)$ constructed in Step 1 under the condition \eqref{COND} is injective.
+We'll prove that the $R$-algebra homomorphism $\phi:\bfU^+\to\NKHA(\Pi_Q)$ constructed in Step 1 is injective.
 To do this, we consider the topological ring $\bbQ[\![\hbar]\!]$.
 It is an $\R$-algebra under the assignment $q\mapsto\exp(\hbar)$.
 Consider the following topological tensor products